fpelletier-gh/github-finder/README.md

 ## Installation

-### Setup for local development:
+### Development

-Clone the repository:
+Clone the repository

 ```
 $ git clone https://github.com/fpelletier-gh/github-finder
 ```

-Change directory:
+Change directory

 ```
 $ cd github-finder
 ```

+### Development Server

-Launch the development server:
+Launch the development server

 ```
 $ npm run start
 ```

-> If you have problem with the development server make sure you are using Node js version 16.17.0
+> If you have problem with the development server make sure you are using the LTS version of Node js (version 16.17.0)

-### Setup for production:
+### Production

-Create the production build:
+Create the production build

 ```
 $ npm run build